bargitta/Coder/README.md

 ### Coder

-Hi, this site is deployed [here](http://bargitta.github.io/Coder/) The site just includes some fun and useful examples in frontend,
+Hi, see the running site in github.io [here](http://bargitta.github.io/Coder/) This site just includes some fun and useful examples in frontend

 I'll update it frquently:sunny: